hygames/www-hygames-dev/_docs/gamebox/modules/modules.md

 GameBox modules can be installed to add functionality like for example games.
 Anyone can write a module and make it available for the public by uploading it on the GameBox cloud.

-The currently installed modules can be found in a subfolder inside the `modules` folder.
-The name of the subfolder is the id of the module and usually closely represents the module name (without spaces and other special characters).
+The currently installed modules can be found in the `modules` folder.
+Module data like configuration or other custom files can be found in subfolders of the `module` folder.
+The name of the module's data folder usually is the id of the module and should closely represents the module name.
 For a list of currently installed modules you can check the file `modules.yml` in the `modules` folder.

 ## The module cloud